jmhenley5326/BW_Showcase/README.md

 Very basic illustration of catching and handling exceptions within a process
 ### showcase_basic.module.choreography
 A series of processes that combine many of the basic examples and combines them into a business choreography.
 This also shows how to encapsulate a set of activities into a subprocess for reuse.
+### showcase_basic.module.sandbox
+Use this module to create Processes live and show how they are built

 ### Database Configuration
 Configure MySQL as follows: